-“You need to migrate the website.”
+“You need to migrate the website to another platform.”
 Whenever someone suggests this, especially for legacy websites dozens of questions start bombarding.
 For established businesses, it is like a dreaded dream.
-The questions that often arise are: How do I migrate my website?
-How will it impact my SEO?
-Do I have to start everything from scratch?
+The questions that often arise are: Is it possible to migrate my website without losing SEO?
+Do I have to start everything from scratch post website migration?

 Hold your thoughts for a while and just take a deep breath!
 It is not that difficult.

-Migrating a website is often viewed as a daunting task, the website migration doesn’t have to be scary when strategized, planned, and executed properly.
-On the other hand, it can even boost your SEO performance without losing traffic & SEO rankings.
+Migrating a website is often viewed as a daunting task, the site migration doesn’t have to be scary when strategized, planned, and executed properly.
+If done right, webbsite migration can even boost your traffic, rankings, and overall SEO performance.

 What is Website Migration?

 Website migration is a crucial process that involves making changes to your website’s structure, location, or design.
-Companies need to migrate websites without losing SEO to create a better experience and improve search engine performance.
-Depending on your project type and business requirements you can decide what type of migration is required.
+Usually, businesses migrate their websites to create better experiences for their customers and improve SEO performance.
+Based on your project type and business requirements, you can choose from different migration options.

 Types of Website Migration